congthanhptnk/pokedex_flutter/README.md

-# pokedex_flutter
+# Pokedex Flutter

-A Pokedex application built for iOS using Flutter
+A Pokedex hybrid application built for mobile devices.
+This project is an intensive learning project aim to master Dart language and Flutter frameworks.
+The UI is designed based on Bulbapedia (a wikia for pokemon related content).

 ## Getting Started